RTEMS/rtems-docs/c_user/symmetric_multiprocessing_services.rst

+..
+COMMENT: COPYRIGHT (c) 2011,2015
+..
+COMMENT: Aeroflex Gaisler AB
+..
+COMMENT: All rights reserved.

 Symmetric Multiprocessing Services
 ##################################

 Introduction
 ============

-The Symmetric Multiprocessing (SMP) support of the RTEMS 4.10.99.0 is available on
+The Symmetric Multiprocessing (SMP) support of the RTEMS 4.11.0 and later is available on

 - ARM,